Hackerbibou/Full-stack-social-media-app/README.md

 Next Steps:

 I would like to add some Dom functionalities
-I want to add a direct messaging feature

 I would like to add a news apis
-I want more social feature like sharing, saving and fowarding I would also like to add more css styles
+I want more social feature like sharing, saving and fowarding Add a direct messaging feature (sockets)
+Add more css styles
+Implement Emojis